Relax – You’ve got this

 No parent is expected to know everything about drugs and how their use can affect the lives of our children.
 That’s okay.
 Even if you feel you don’t have all the answers, just start the conversations from where you are.

 As parents, grandparents, older siblings, guardians, or a trusted adults – or any other role as elder in a conversation with a child, we may encounter a moment (or several) where the subject of drug use comes up.
 Some of us may have an easy response ready and are comfortable with continuing, but some of us feel it’s a touchy subject, or don’t feel equipped with the “right” answers and get nervous or worried about continuing.

-Getting informed about substances can help you feel more at ease about sharing those evidence-based facts about drugs with your kids.
+Knowing even a little bit about the substances you want to talk about can help you feel more at ease about sharing evidence-based facts about drugs with your kids.
 If you do not feel like you know enough about a particular substance, use the opportunity to say so – and invite your child to research substances online with you.

 Begin these safety conversations about drugs when your kids are young.
 These conversations should be age-appropriate, whether your children are pre-schoolers, pre-teens or teens, each age group needs conversations that are specific to their age, developmental stage or experiences.
 When you start early, your younger kids will also understand the health consequences of using substances like medicines and vitamins when they’re young.